luismanuelamengual/NeoPHP/README.md

 ```PHP
 get_app()->execute("MyApp\HelloWorldController");
 ```
-Its also possible to pass arguments to the controller methods.
+Its also possible to **pass arguments to the controller methods**.
 If we modify the controller a bit like this ...
 ```PHP
 <?php